PreEqualization Analyzer: Features

 DOCSIS PNM Data

 PreEqualization Analyzer is a Proactive Network Maintenance (PNM) tool that lets you clearly see which devices are being impacted by upstream impairments like micro-reflections and group delay, the severity of the problem, and the approximate location of the fault that’s causing the issue.
 And, you can see the issue before service is ever impacted for the subscriber.
-That lets you proactively fix the problem as part of your routine maintenance.
+That lets you proactively fix the problem as part of your routine.

 Business Intelligence Dashboard